 Office Hours: Wednesdays, 5:00 – 7:00 PM

 Friederike Windel is a Ph.D. candidate in the Critical Social/Personality Psychology at the Graduate Center.
 Her dissertation, “An Affective Technology of Heimat: Whiteness, Nation Building and Social Media in Germany,” uses social computational and qualitative methods to examine the patterns of attachments and affective investments in Whiteness, objectifications, and exclusions entrenched in the construct of Heimat, which is broadly defined as “homeland” in German-speaking contexts.

 In addition to her doctoral work, Friederike is interested in public programming and interdisciplinary collaborations.
 Currently she is part of Mindscapes, an international and interdisciplinary cultural program organized by the Wellcome Trust, that engages public programming with a focus on mental health and wellbeing in public spaces.
 She holds a bachelor degree in social sciences from Bennington College, and a M.A. and M.Phil in Critical Social/Personality Psychology from the Graduate Center.
 Before pursuing her PhD, Friederike worked as an international student advisor.
 She has taught psychology courses at various CUNY colleges.

 As a MALS Advising Fellow, Friederike is excited to support fellow GC students in navigating graduate school.
-Her previous work experience and research aligns with the following concentrations: Women’s, Gender, and Sexuality Studies; Social and Environmental Justice Studies, International Studies, Childhood and Youth Studies, Urban Education, and Digital Humanities.
+She looks forward to advising students from all concentrations, and has experience in the following concentrations: Women’s, Gender, and Sexuality Studies; Social and Environmental Justice Studies, International Studies, Childhood and Youth Studies, Urban Education, and Digital Humanities.
 As an international student, Friederike can also assist in concerns that are specific to international students.